rnabioco/rhumba/scRNAseq/README.md

    `count` and `aggr`.
 Note that this is the maximum number of jobs submitted not maximum number of cores used.

+7. `LSF_TEMPLATE`: This argument specifies the default job submission template that cellranger will use to submit jobs to the queue.
+Edit this file to remove the `-q rna` BSUB argument if you are not on the `rna` queue.

 Lastly, the `snakecharmer.sh` script is a BSUB submission script that initiates the snakemake executable.